anyoptimization/pymoo/README.rst

 pymoo: Multi-objective Optimization in Python
 ====================================================================

-Our open source framework pymoo offers state of the art single- and multi-objective algorithms and many more features related to multi-objective optimization such as visualization and decision making.
+Our open-source framework pymoo offers state of the art single- and multi-objective algorithms and many more features related to multi-objective optimization such as visualization and decision making.